 The Hamilton Beach did quite well in our frozen food testing, scoring a 7 out of 10.
 This put it towards the top of a metric where scores fell from 5 to 8.
 It did a great job of making the outsides of tater tots and the crusts of pizza nice and crispy.
 However, it sometimes left the insides of these foods just a tad underdone.
 This was no big deal for our testers that liked their pizza a little doughy, but disappointing for those that liked their pizza on the well-done end of the spectrum.

 The Hamilton Beach was a lackluster performer in our toasting testing.
-It scored a 5 out of 10 in a metric that had scores ranging from 4 to 8.
 It does not have a specific toast or bagel function, and thus struggled with consistency in preparing both of those items.
 It did manage to leave the backsides of bagels slightly less toasted than the front side, however, which salvaged its score a bit.

 At a list price of $90 the Hamilton Beach Countertop Oven is fairly inexpensive and provides decent performance.
 However, if you're looking for a low priced option we think you get just a bit more value from the Best Buy Award winning Black and Decker Countertop Convection Oven.

 The Hamilton Beach Countertop Oven offers acceptable performance at a low price, and is a decent option for those looking for an inexpensive toaster oven.

 — Max Mutter and Steven Tata